Discover the Deccan with the ‘Deccan Studies Program’

 4. Mysore & Restoration Practicum (July 21–August 7)

-In Mysore, students will gain hands-on exposure to restoration work at Jayalakshmi Vilas Mansion Museum, coupled with site visits to Somanathapura and Srirangapatna.
-They will attend lectures on museography and heritage sustainability planning, and will be encouraged to develop financial models to support the long-term viability of cultural sites.
-The program will conclude with student presentations on heritage management and conservation strategies.
+In Mysore, students gained hands-on exposure to restoration work at Jayalakshmi Vilas Mansion Museum, coupled with site visits to Somanathapura and Srirangapatna.
+They attended lectures on museography and heritage sustainability planning, and developed financial models to support the long-term viability of cultural sites.
+The program concluded with student presentations on heritage management and conservation strategies.

 Mentors & Faculty

-Their mentorship ensures a deep and nuanced understanding of both academic and field-based approaches to heritage work.
+Their mentorship ensured a deep and nuanced understanding of both academic and field-based approaches to heritage work.

 The program is open to undergraduate students across India with academic interests in history, heritage, architecture, conservation, economics, or related fields.
-Students from Ashoka University, Shiv Nadar University, and Mysore University will have dedicated seats, and scholarships may be available for eligible candidates.
+Students from Ashoka University, Shiv Nadar University, and Mysore University attended last year; in 2026 we hope to make scholarships available for eligible candidates.

 Sai Charan Palakurthi (Charan)